Planetary science: Planetary geodesy

-Planetary Atmospheric science
+Planetary atmospheric science

-The atmosphere is an important transitional zone between the solid planetary surface and the higher rarefied ionizing and radiation belts.
+An atmosphere is an important transitional zone between the solid planetary surface and the higher rarefied ionizing and radiation belts.
 Not all planets have atmospheres: their existence depends on the mass of the planet, and the planet's distance from the Sun – too distant and frozen atmospheres occur.
-Besides the four gas giant planets, almost all of the terrestrial planets (Earth, Venus, and Mars) have significant atmospheres.
+Besides the four giant planets, three of the four terrestrial planets (Earth, Venus, and Mars) have significant atmospheres.
 Two moons have significant atmospheres: Saturn's moon Titan and Neptune's moon Triton.
 A tenuous atmosphere exists around Mercury.

 The effects of the rotation rate of a planet about its axis can be seen in atmospheric streams and currents.
-Seen from space, these features show as bands and eddies in the cloud system, and are particularly visible on Jupiter and Saturn.
+Seen from space, these features show as bands and eddies in the cloud system and are particularly visible on Jupiter and Saturn.

 Planetary oceanography

 Exoplanetology

-Exoplanetology studies exoplanets, the planets existing outside our Solar System.
+Exoplanetology studies exoplanets, the planets existing outside of the Solar System.
 Until recently, the means of studying exoplanets have been extremely limited, but with the current rate of innovation in research technology, exoplanetology has become a rapidly developing subfield of astronomy.

 Comparative planetary science

 Planetary science frequently makes use of the method of comparison to give a greater understanding of the object of study.
 This can involve comparing the dense atmospheres of Earth and Saturn's moon Titan, the evolution of outer Solar System objects at different distances from the Sun, or the geomorphology of the surfaces of the terrestrial planets, to give only a few examples.

 The main comparison that can be made is to features on the Earth, as it is much more accessible and allows a much greater range of measurements to be made.
-Earth analogue studies are particularly common in planetary geology, geomorphology, and also in atmospheric science.
+Earth analog studies are particularly common in planetary geology, geomorphology, and also in atmospheric science.

-The use of terrestrial analogues was first described by Gilbert (1886).
+The use of terrestrial analogs was first described by Gilbert (1886).